vantezzen/ewmail/README.md

 Let "Ew, Mail!" handle this situation for you!
 Simply right click on the email field and select "Use temporary mail".
 This will open temp-mail.org in the background for you and automatically insert the email address into the mail field.

 ## Installation
-Ew, Mail! is availible through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/ew-mail/).
+Ew, Mail! is availible through the [Firefox Add-On Platform](https://addons.mozilla.org/en-US/firefox/addon/ew-mail/) and [chrome web store](https://chrome.google.com/webstore/detail/ew-mail/lidnahlamdofklamooajjnopnloljlgp).
-You can also install this extension by downloading the source from GitHub and loading the unpacked extension through "about:debugging" as a "Temporary Add-On".
+You can also install this extension on Firefox by downloading the source from GitHub and loading the unpacked extension through "about:debugging" as a "Temporary Add-On".

-Ew, Mail! is currently not availible for Chrome.

 ## Contributing
 Please fork this repository and create a new pull request to contribute to it.